stephwen/foursquare-stats/README.md

 The data source I used is the personal RSS feed which you can download here: https://foursquare.com/feeds/

 It contains the latitude and longitude as well as the date for each of your check-ins.
-To link a country to a latitude/longitude pair, I could have used the Google Maps Reverse Geocoding API, but the free version is limited in terms of number of requests, so instead I went to [geonames.org](http://geonames.org) and I downloaded a list of 15 000 cities with their geographical coordinates. (this file: http://download.geonames.org/export/dump/cities15000.zip)
+To link a country to a latitude/longitude pair, I could have used the Google Maps Reverse Geocoding API, but the free version is limited in terms of number of requests, so instead I went to [geonames.org](http://geonames.org) and I downloaded a list of 15 000 cities with their geographical coordinates (this file: http://download.geonames.org/export/dump/cities15000.zip).
 For each of my check-ins, I consider that the country where the check-in was done is the country of the closest city from this list.
 Usually, this method will give accurate results, except if you've checked in at a place near a border, where the nearest city was on the other side of the border.